 Wait, what?

 The tour said we had 70 minutes.
-If we had to be back at 4:50, that meant we were boarding at 4:50, not leaving then.
-Suddenly, we only had 45 minutes in Portofino.
+If we had to be back at 4:50, that meant we we had about 45 minutes in Portofino.

 My friend and I split up from Xavier, who just wanted to sit at a cafe and have a beer, which in hindsight was absolutely the right call.

-Instead, we rushed through the one main street in Portofino, window shopping the impossibly expensive stores.
+Instead, we rushed through the one main street in Portofino, window shopping the ritzy, designer stores and admiring the colorful architecture.
 We eventually found a jewelry store that looked somewhat attainable.
 I bought a bracelet with Murano glass charms, and my friend found a pair of earrings.

 Then we decided, for some reason, to grab gelato and take it up to Castello di San Giorgio for the view.